JHU-PL-Lab/www-fpse/lecture/more-modules.md

 * Modules are to `.ml` files as module types are to `.mli` files
 * We can also define module types and explicitly use them to annotate the module.
 * Use `module type TYPE_NAME_HERE = sig ... declarations here ... end` to define module types (`.mli` file equivalents).
-  - It is common to use all capital letters when naming module types, but this is not enforced by the language.
+  - It is common to use all capital letters when naming module types, but this is not enforced by the language, nor by the standard library.

 ```ocaml
 module type STRING_SET = sig